TimothyRHuertas/normalizer/examples/todos/README.md

-# No build example
+# Backbone Todos

-The meat of this example is [here](https://github.com/TimothyRHuertas/normalizer/blob/master/examples/todos/test/spec/todos-spec.js).
+If you just want to see the code look at this [spec](https://github.com/TimothyRHuertas/normalizer/blob/master/examples/todos/test/spec/todos-spec.js).

-**Disclaimer:**  This is example is 30% complete.
+**Disclaimer:**  This is example is 70% complete.
 Contributors are welcome.
 This example **intentionally uses legacy coding practices**.
 It's designed to illustrate that older code bases can take advantage of assertions with JSX.
-Follow this guide if you have a project that does not use a build system and you want to start using JSX assertions and Normalzer.
-If you are working with a new project or want to do things "the right way" do not follow this example.

 This example uses Jasmine to test [Backbone's](https://github.com/jashkenas/backbone) todos example.
 Todos is a difficult code base to test.
 All of its backbone modules are in a single jsfile and all the markup and templates are in index.html.
 For this demonstration the todos example was refactored to externalize the html and templates so they can be used by the test.